Robust Multi-Modal Sensor Fusion: An Adversarial Approach: Proposed Approach

 As discussed in the previous section, the hidden space, $\bm{H}$, can be estimated from the $l^{th}$ sensor observations as, $\bm{\hat{H}^l} = \bm{G^{l}}(\bm{X^l})$.
 The mapping $\bm{G^l}$ is approximated by a neural network and is realized as the generator of a Conditional Generative Adversarial Network (CGAN), that generates the estimate of the hidden space, $\bm{\hat{H}^l}$, while conditioned on the observations of the $l^{th}$ sensor.
 Hence, we will have $L$ generators that generate $L$ estimates of the hidden space.

 The desired output of these generators is to generate the estimate, $\bm{\hat{H}^l}$, such that, $\forall l \in \{1,...,L\},$ $\bm{\hat{H}^l} = \bm{G^l(X^l)} \approx \bm{H}$.
-On the other hand, the discriminator attempts to correctly identify the modality that the estimate of the hidden space was generated by.
-That is, it assigns a score $D^l(\hat{h})$ as a probability that the estimate $\hat{h}$, was generated by $\bm{G^{l}}$.
+On the other hand, the discriminator attempts to correctly identify the source modality of the estimated hidden space.
+This results in a score assignment $D^l(\hat{h})$ for an estimate $\hat{h}$ generated by $G^l$.
 When updating the parameters for the $l^{th}$ generator, the hidden space estimates generated by all the other generators are assumed to be the target space, and the $l^{th}$ generator attempts to replicate these spaces, while at the same time attempting to generate an estimate that confuses the discriminator.

 The standard formulation for the Generative Adversarial Network \cite{GoodfellowGAN, MirzaCGAN} is known to have some instability issues \cite{WGAN}.
 Specifically, if the supports of the estimated hidden spaces are disjoint, which is highly likely when the inputs to the generators are coming from different modalities, a perfect discriminator is easily learned, and gradients for updating the generator may vanish.
 This issue was addressed in \cite{WGAN}, and solved by using a Wasserstein GAN.
 So, using the sensor observations as the conditional information in the WGAN formulation \cite{WGAN}, we have,